nwsz/slides-cloner/README.md

     └── ...
 ```

-The session name comes from `"session_name"` in `config.json`.
-Spaces are replaced with hyphens automatically.
+The session name is whatever you set in `config.json`.
+Spaces become hyphens automatically.

 ---

 ## Configuration

-All settings live in `config.json` next to the script.
-No need to touch the Python file.
+Everything is in `config.json`.
+You never need to edit the Python file.

 ```json
 {